Walter Novellino: Managerial career

 In July 2009 he was appointed new head coach of Reggina, with the aim to lead the Calabrians promptly back to the top flight.
 However, he managed to achieve only nine points in ten games, being ultimately dismissed on 24 October following a 0–2 loss to his former club Torino.

-On 14 February 2011 he was unveiled as new head coach of Serie B club Livorno, replacing Giuseppe Pillon at the helm of the Amaranto, until 21 December 2011 when he rescinds the contract by mutual agreement with the company.
+On 14 February 2011, he was unveiled as new head coach of Serie B club Livorno, replacing Giuseppe Pillon at the helm of the Amaranto, until 21 December 2011 when he rescinds the contract by mutual agreement with the company.

-On 10 March 2016 he was appointed Palermo manager.
+On 10 March 2016, he was appointed Palermo manager.
 He was sacked on 11 April 2016.

-On 29 November 2016 he was called in by struggling Serie B side Avellino to replace outcoming manager Domenico Toscano.
-He was dismissed by Avellino on 3 April 2018.
+On 29 November 2016, he was called in by struggling Serie B side Avellino to replace the outcoming manager Domenico Toscano.
+Avellino dismissed him on 3 April 2018.

-On 1 July 2021 he was hired by Serie C's Juve Stabia to be the club’s new manager.
+On 1 July 2021, he was hired by Serie C's Juve Stabia to be the club's new manager.
 He was sacked on 17 October 2021 following a negative start in the 2021–22 Serie C campaign.
 On 28 February 2022, he was reinstated as Juve Stabia boss following the dismissal of Stefano Sottili, who had replaced him earlier during the season.
 He left Juve Stabia once again after the 2021–22 season.

+On 20 March 2023, Novellino returned to Juve Stabia, accepting to become the third manager of the season for the Gialloblu.
+After a lacklustre end of season, on 10 June 2023 Juve Stabia announced to have parted company with Novellino.